Yes. It is our burial place. Only place for one left.

-One could even earn a little each Saturday there because they were not allowed to do anything.
+One could also earn a little each Saturday because they were not allowed to do anything.

-When the war broke out and the Russians came, these Jewish communists, together with several of ours, came out with red flags.
+When the war began and the Russians came, these Jewish communists and several of ours came out with red flags.
 Two of these families, the poor ones, have made a welcome gate with flowers.
-These rich and religious Jews preferred to remain invisible.
+The wealthy and religious Jews preferred to remain invisible.

-This young Sheidak came with the Russians and immediately began to introduce a new regime.
+This young Sheidak came with the Russians and immediately began introduce a new regime.

 There was one particular.
-His name was Katz.
+The name was Katz.
 Very rich.
 He owned a freight company.

 He had even bought an old manor house, where he kept all his coachmen with their families.

-When the Russians came, they have nationalized all businesses.
-Katz, to be on the safe side, took a job as a guard in his old company.
-He hid all his assets in the coachmen's houses.
-They got an order to guard that special room, he had in each flat.
+When the Russians came, they nationalized all businesses.
+Katz, to be on the safe side took a job as a guard in his old company.
+He hid all his assets in their houses.
+They got an order to guard the room he had in each flat.

 It was quite a story with his guard job.
-Once he took and ate a single cucumber from a cart and one of the Russian saw it.
-They have immediately accused him of stealing the state property and jailed him.
+Once he took and ate a single cucumber from a cart, and one of the Russian saw it.
+They immediately accused him of stealing the state property and jailed him.

-A warden came and they made a public trial.
-Everyone in the village got an order to come and see the trial.
-The prosecutor shouted, "Because of such villains all Soviet country suffers!".
+A warden came, and they made a public trial.
+Everyone in the village got an order to be present at the trial.
+The prosecutor shouted, "Because of such villains entire Soviet country suffers!".

-And Katz got 10 years of labor camp!
+And Katz got ten years of labor camp!